akka/akka/akka-docs/scala/dataflow.rst

 .. includecode:: code/docs/dataflow/DataflowDocSpec.scala
    :include: import-akka-dataflow

-The ``flow`` method will, just like Futures and Promises, require an implicit ``ExecutionContext`` in scope. for the examples here we will use:
+The ``flow`` method will, just like Futures and Promises, require an implicit ``ExecutionContext`` in scope.
+For the examples here we will use:

 .. includecode:: code/docs/dataflow/DataflowDocSpec.scala
    :include: import-global-implicit